sweidinger/SE-Test/README.md

-# Password Generator with Settings
+# IoT-DACH PanelServer Password Generator

-This is a GUI-based password generator application built with Python and Tkinter.
+This is a GUI-based password generator application for IoT-DACH PanelServer systems, built with Python and Tkinter.

 ## Features